-Like any successful relationship it’s important to have some fun.
+Like any successful relationship, it’s essential to have some fun.
 Put aside regular time to hang out, go out for a meal, or watch a film.
 Cook together sometimes or have a Come Dine with Me style evening.

 Remember that it’s nice to be nice.
-This might sound incredible obvious but if you only one do one thing, do this one.
+This might sound incredibly obvious, but if you only do one thing, do this one.
 Being treated by fellow housemates with respect is all most people really ask for.

 For more tips to keep a happy house, visit our help and advice pages